-State Participation: Requires testing to federal standards/Requires testing by a federally accredited laboratory.
-IN requires that its voting systems meet federal standards adopted by either the FEC or EAC, and electronic voting systems should also be tested by a federally-accredited laboratory.
-Applicable Statute(s): (a) To be approved by the commission for use in Indiana, a voting system must meet one (1) of the following: (1) The Voting System Standards adopted by the Federal Election Commission on April 30, 2002.
+State Requires testing to federal standards/Requires Participation: testing by a federally accredited laboratory.
+Indiana requires that its voting systems meet federal standards adopted by either the FEC or EAC, and electronic voting systems should also be tested by a federally accredited laboratory.
+Applicable (a) To be approved by the commission for use in Statute(s): Indiana, a voting system must meet one (1) of the following: (1) The Voting System Standards adopted by the Federal Election Commission on April 30, 2002.
 (2) The Voluntary Voting System Guidelines adopted by the United States Election Assistance Commission on December 13, 2005.
-(3) The Voluntary Voting System Guidelines adopted by the United States Election Assistance Commission, as amended on March 31, 2015. (b) Except as provided in subsection (c), a county may continue to use an optical scan ballot card voting system or an electronic voting system whose approval or certification expired on or before October 1, 2021, if the voting system: (1) was: (A) approved by the commission for use in elections in Indiana before October 1, 2021; and (B) purchased or leased by the county before October 1, 2021; and (2) otherwise complies with the applicable provisions of HAVA and this article.
+(3) The Voluntary Voting System Guidelines adopted by the United States Election Assistance Commission, as amended on March 31, 2015. (b) Except as provided in subsection (c), a county may continue to use an optical scan ballot card voting system or an electronic voting system whose approval or certification expired on or before October 1, 2021, if the voting system: (1) was:(A) approved by the commission for use in elections in Indiana before October 1, 2021; and (B) purchased or leased by the county before October 1, 2021; and (2) otherwise complies with the applicable provisions of HAVA and this article.
 Ind.
-Code Ann. § 3-11-15-13.3 (West) "The tests required under this section must be performed by an independent laboratory accredited under 52 U.S.C.
+Code Ann. § 3-11-15-13.3 "The tests required under this section must be performed by an independent laboratory accredited under 52 U.S.C.
 20971.
 However, if the commission determines that it is impossible or impractical to have an independent laboratory conduct tests on an electronic voting system, the commission may direct that the tests be conducted by any other entity approved by the commission."
 Ind.
-Code Ann. § 3-11-7.5-4 (West) Applicable Regulation(s): N/A State Certification Process: Any person seeking approval of an electronic voting system may submit an application in the form prescribed by the election division of Indiana.
+Code Ann. § 3-11-7.5-4 Applicable Regulation(s): N/A State A person may submit an application for approval of an

+Certification Process: electronic voting system in the form prescribed by the election division.
 Ind.
-Code Ann. § 3-11-7.5-2 (West) The commission may approve an electronic voting system only if the system complies with the requirements of this chapter and IC 3-11-15.
+Code Ann. § 3-11-7.5-2 The commission may approve an electronic voting system only if the system complies with the requirements of this chapter and IC 3-11-15.
 Ind.
-Code Ann. § 3-11-7.5-3 (West)
+Code Ann. § 3-11-7.5-3